Which Of The Following Statements About Subatomic Particles Are True

 Charge Balance in Atoms

 In a neutral atom, the total positive charge from protons exactly balances the total negative charge from electrons.
-If an atom gains or loses electrons, it becomes an ion with a net charge No workaround needed..
+If an atom gains or loses electrons, it becomes an ion with a net charge The details matter here.
+Which is the point..

 Frequently Asked Questions